gil2rok/drghmc/README.md

 Code for experiments, manuscript, and poster of [Sampling From multiscale densities with delayed rejection generalized Hamiltonian Monte Carlo](https://arxiv.org/abs/2406.02741), submitted to NeurIPS 2024.

-> [!TIP]
-> Readable and stand-alone implementation of the DR-G-HMC sampler can be found in [Bayes-Kit](https://github.com/flatironinstitute/bayes-kit), a repository for Bayesian inference algorithms in Python.
-Consider giving it a star :star:.

 ## Overview :telescope:

 We propose the delayed rejection generalized Hamiltonian Monte Carlo (DR-G-HMC) algorithm to simultaneously solve two problems in Markov chain Monte Carlo sampling for Bayesian inference: